Frequently asked questions

 The decision to open a bank account is a decision for the bank in question.
 The absence of a BRP should not impact on your ability to open a bank account but you should check the exact requirements for opening an account with your chosen bank.

 From time to time, there may be an error with your visa.
 The problem is not always the same, and so getting it corrected is dependent on the type of error that has occurred.

 Please check the details on your BRP card carefully.
 The most common errors are:

 - Incorrect spelling of name

 It is important that this is corrected as soon as possible, UKVI must be notified of errors within 10 days of receipt of the BRP.

-Please visit the International Student Advisers in the Global Office, Nuffield Centre so they can guide you through the correction process.
+Please visit the International Student Advisers in University House so they can guide you through the correction process.

 Further information on how to correct errors, please visit the UKCISA website.